ballerina-attic/message-tracing-with-stream-processor/README.md

 ## What you’ll build
 To perform this integration with Distributed Message Tracer, a real world use case of a very simple student management system is used.
-This system will illustrate the manipulation of student details in a school/college management system.
-The administrator will be able to perform the following actions in this service.
+This system illustrates the manipulation of student details in a school/college management system.
+The administrator is able to perform the following actions in this service.

     - Add a student's details to the system.
     - List down all the student's details who are registered in the system.